Staycation Ideas: How to Have the Vacation Experience in Your City

 This isn’t your typical couch-locked Saturday night – this may become your next family tradition.
 Grab this great package deal for the family; it includes a coupon for one Redbox movie and more popcorn and snacks than you can imagine.
 Before you break out the movie and snacks, set up the living room with all the blankets and pillows in the house.

 A comfy movie fort is the best way to watch any flick.
-Before the movie begins, hold a quick trivia game about the film; winner gets an extra sweet snack.
+Before the movie begins, hold a quick trivia game about the film; the winner gets an extra sweet snack.
 Make potty breaks fun and easy by refueling the drinks and snacks while the movie is paused.
 Those who don’t need to go can continue to answer trivia questions or make predictions about the film, as long as there are no spoilers!

 5. Set up a campsite.

-Planning a day trip or overnight camping trip is an inexpensive and also one of the best staycation ideas for both the family or you and some close friends.
+Planning a day trip or overnight camping trip is inexpensive and also one of the best staycation ideas for both the family or you and some close friends.
 Don’t have any nearby campgrounds?
 Set up the tent in your backyard.
 Make sure to pack the essentials – smores, flashlights, ghost stories, and extra toilet paper (if you’re not at home).

 If you’re able to get away from the city lights, download the app SkyView.
 When you aim your camera at the sky, the app tells you the constellations above you, a unique and engaging educational experience.